-Lymphatic sclerotherapy is almost always carried out while your child is under a general anaesthetic.
+Orbital sclerotherapy is carried out while your child is under a general anaesthetic.
 It is important that your child does not eat or drink anything for a few hours before the anaesthetic.
 This is called 'fasting' or 'nil by mouth'.
 Fasting reduces the risk of stomach contents entering the lungs during and after the procedure.